Chapter 3:

 I packed my belongings into my bag, and just as I was about to head out, a certain child stopped me.
 Her name was Melanie.

-“I’ll go instead; you need to rest.”
+“I’ll go instead; you are more useful recovering here.”

 I had known many children in my life, but never had I seen someone as special and unusual as Melanie.
 Even at a young age, she carried herself with an air of maturity.
 Most children would whine and complain about chores or having to run an errand, but Melanie…she never complained.

-When asked to do chores, she replied with “how so,” and when asked to run an errand, she said “where to.”
+When asked to do chores, she replied with “how much,” and when asked to run an errand, she said “where to.”
 She didn’t act like a child at all.
-I don’t think I had ever seen her laugh freely once or confide in others when times are rough.
+I don’t think I had ever seen her laugh freely once or confide in others when times were rough.
 What’s even more absurd is that she could use magic at the age of five.
 I knew because I had once secretly caught her trying to freeze a cup of water.

 ~ End of chapter ~